-Step 1: If you are using a VPN or proxy server, disconnect it and go over to Google.
+Step 1: If you are using a VPN, proxy server or connected to the Tor Network, disconnect it and go over to Google.

-Step 2: Go to Google and type the words “My IP” and press enter.
+Step 2: Once you are at Google.com, type the words “My IP” and press enter.

-If you have not successfully hidden your IP, Google will bring out your computer’s IP address like this:
+If you have not successfully hidden your IP address, Google will bring out your computer’s IP address like this:

-If you are using any of the methods, you’re not going to see your computer’s IP address, but the assigned proxy IP that’s connected to your computer.
+If you are using any of the methods, you’re not going to see your actual IP address location, but the assigned proxy IP that is being passed by your computer.

 Images via Pixabay and Wikipedia.